 what does it take to be an apprentice?

 Step 1 - Get Hired: Apply for a job with Boone Electric.
 Current openings are available on Indeed.
-If you'd like to get on the interest list for notification of openings, you can register on our Contact page.
+If you'd like to get on the interest list for notification of openings, you can register for our mailing list on our Contact page.
 (Note: As a mid-size shop, our openings are periodic based on workload and available supervision.)
 You can read more about the requirements of apprenticeship in our PEAC Program Standards Document.
-You will need to provide documentation of meeting the prerequisite education requirements.
-(Pass Algebra with a C or better, graduation from high school/GED.
+You will need to provide documentation of meeting the prerequisite education requirements at hire.
+(Pass one year of Algebra with a C or better, graduation from high school/GED.
 Full details in program standard.)

 Step 2 - Get Registered: Once offered employment, register as an Apprentice with the PEAC Training Coordinator and obtain your Apprentice Card from LNI.